-ATD serves as the lead for the City on a number of regional transportation projects that require forming partnerships with other transportation agencies.
-These projects require funding for various stages of project development studies, public involvement and implementation.
+ATD serves as the lead on a number of regional transportation projects that require forming partnerships with other agencies.
+These projects require funding for stages of project development including studies, public engagement and implementation.
 Improving transportation conditions for Austin and the central Texas region will require work beyond any one governmental agency.
 Because the Austin area transportation network is comprised of roadways that are owned and/or operated by multiple governmental and quasi-governmental transportation agencies, partnerships among them foster enhanced traffic congestion management.
 In order to maximize the final outcomes, each agency must be prepared to bring in-kind contributions and/or funding to the partnership.

 - I-35 Corridor Improvements: In accordance with TxDOT's plans for short and long-term improvements to IH-35, the City will continue to participate to move each viable project through project development and construction.
 The developed projects will improve mobility, connectivity and safety for all modes of users including automobiles, transit, bicyclists and pedestrians through and across the IH-35 corridor.
-These projects will assist in managing congestion on the most congested corridor in Texas according to Texas A&M Transportation Institute. - Project Connect: Project Connect is multimodal and includes a high-capacity transit system vision for Central Texas.
-Funding from multiple sources and regional partners is needed to move this vision towards implementation.
-Improving transportation conditions for Austin

-- and the central Texas region will require work beyond any one governmental agency.
+These projects will assist in managing congestion on the most congested corridor in Texas according to Texas A&M Transportation Institute. - Project Connect: Project Connect is multi-modal and includes a high-capacity transit system vision for Central Texas.
+Capital Metro is in the process of refining Project Connect and producing a set of high-capacity transit projects to move forward and pursue local, state and federal funding.
+Funding from multiple sources and regional partners will be needed to move this vision towards implementation.
+Improving transportation conditions for Austin and the central Texas region will require work beyond any one governmental agency.
 Project Connect is a regional planning effort that provides a platform for transparent, interagency collaboration.
-In order to maximize the final outcomes, each agency must be prepared to bring in-kind contributions and/or funding to the partnership. - Match Fund for Grants: This program positions the City in seeking federal, state and other grants and innovative funding opportunities by making competitive applications or letters of intent for private foundations.
+In order to maximize the final outcomes, each agency must be prepared to bring in-kind contributions and/or funding to the partnership. - Match Fund for Grants: This program better positions the City to seek federal, state and other grants and innovative funding opportunities by making competitive applications or letters of intent for private foundations.
 The City is often required to provide a portion of a project's cost, often twenty percent, to match with federal or state funds.
 In order to stretch limited capital infrastructure funding, this program seeks to leverage other funding sources.

-This program is consistent with Imagine Austin's implementation strategy to utilize partnerships and the capital improvement program to realize the community's vision and goals. - Mopac Corridor Improvements: The City of Austin supports the Texas Department of Transportation (TxDOT)/Central Texas Regional Mobility Authority (CTRMA) MoPac Corridor Improvement Project.
+This program is consistent with Imagine Austin's implementation strategy to utilize partnerships and the capital improvement program to realize the community's vision and goals.

+Mopac Corridor Improvements: The City of Austin supports the TxDOT/ CTRMA MoPac Corridor Improvement Project.
 This program provides for the opportunity to partner for realization of the project's goals.
 The purpose of the project is to improve mobility, manage congestion, provide a reliable transit route to reduce travel times, improve emergency response, and maximize use of the facility.
 MoPac is one of Austin's most important arteries, serving as a key route to downtown and points beyond.
 As a primary alternative to Interstate 35, MoPac carries more than 180,000 cars and trucks each day.
 By 2030, MoPac is projected to serve more than 320,000 cars a day.